 The Original Louisiana Hot Sauce has a long history of bringing Cajun spices to life in the south.
 Since 1928 it’s been a Southern staple, and for good reason.

 This simple hot sauce nails it for Cajun flavor with just the simplest of ingredients.
 It doesn’t try to do too much, making it a perfect side for Creole cuisine of all types.
 Cayenne pepper is the chili star here, which means there’s a decent medium-heat punch to the sauce.

 What’s in the bottle?

-The ingredient list, as mentioned, is simple enough: just cayenne peppers, vinegar and salt.
+The ingredient list, as mentioned, is simple enough: just cayenne peppers, vinegar, and salt.
 No fancy fruits or additional spices in this bottle.
 Just top quality cayenne pepper and tangy vinegar.
-There’s not much here between you and the pepper, and that’s a real good thing.
+There’s not much here between you and the pepper, and that’s a really good thing.

 What does it taste like?

 This is a great staple hot sauce to have around if you love Cajun cuisine.
 The first flavor you taste is a lot of vinegar tang, but it’s soon followed by the cayenne pepper and you get a lot of the pepper flavor here, fresh and slightly grassy.
 Then the heat hits.
 It’s not a slow build; the heat comes on fast and leaves pretty quickly.

 From the taste, it’s easy to see how the Original Louisiana Hot Sauce would work with seafood, jambalaya, gumbo, soups, and other Southern dishes.
 It’d fit right in with these dishes, adding flair without killing the flavors of the dishes themselves.
 Though, the vinegar level in this hot sauce may not make it compatible with other meals.
 This is not a hot sauce to throw on your over-easy morning eggs and it wouldn’t work as well as other hot sauces with Mexican meals.